2012–13 I liga: Additionalnotes

-Before the start of the season Ruch Radzionków withdrew from 2012–13 I liga, citing financial problems.
+Before the start of the season Ruch Radzionków withdrew from 2012 to 2013 I liga, citing financial problems.
 The club also withdrew its reserve team from Bytom region Klasa A (7th level).
 However, Ruch will be able to join the 2013–14 III liga, after a one-year suspension.

 Ruch's I liga spot was taken by another Silesian club, Polonia Bytom, the highest placed team of the previous season's I liga relegation zone.